brianhanifin/Home-Assistant-Config/README.md

 ### Wink Hub
-I picked up an inexpensive version 1 Wink Hub so I could add Z-Wave devices and replace my Lutron Hub.
-I have now added Kidee Smoke + Carbon Monoxide detectors as well.
+~~I picked up an inexpensive version 1 Wink Hub so I could add Z-Wave devices and replace my Lutron Hub.
+I have now added Kidee Smoke + Carbon Monoxide detectors as well.~~

+I have almost completely moved all devices over to my Zwave2MQTT install or my Conbee Zigbee install.

 ### Z-Wave
 I have added some GE Z-Wave in-wall switches in the kitchen since we don't care to dim the overhead lights in there.
 I also have a few dimmers as well.